Human impact on the nitrogen cycle

-Figure 1: The nitrogen cycle in a soil-plant system.
+The nitrogen cycle in a soil-plant system.
 One potential pathway: N is fixed by microbes into organic compounds, which are mineralized (i.e. ammonification) and then oxidized to inorganic forms (i.e. nitrification) that are assimilated by plants (NO_{3}^{−}).
 NO_{3}^{−} may also be denitrified by bacteria, producing N_{2}, NO_{x}, and N_{2}O.

 Estimated nitrogen surplus (the difference between inorganic and organic fertilizer application, atmospheric deposition, fixation and uptake by crops) for the year 2005 across Europe.

 Human impact on the nitrogen cycle is diverse.
 Agricultural and industrial nitrogen (N) inputs to the environment currently exceed inputs from natural N fixation.
-As a consequence of anthropogenic inputs, the global nitrogen cycle (Fig. 1) has been significantly altered over the past century.
-Global atmospheric nitrous oxide (N_{2}O) mole fractions have increased from a pre-industrial value of ~270 nmol/mol to ~319 nmol/mol in 2005.
-Human activities account for over one-third of N_{2}O emissions, most of which are due to the agricultural sector.
-This article is intended to give a brief review of the history of anthropogenic N inputs, and reported impacts of nitrogen inputs on selected terrestrial and aquatic ecosystems.
+This is largely attributed to the widespread use of synthetic fertilizers produced via the Haber-Bosch process, and the expansion of fossil fuel combustion following the Industrial Revolution.
+As a consequence of anthropogenic inputs, the global nitrogen cycle has been significantly altered over the past century, leading to increased nitrogen deposition and disruption of natural biogeochemical processes.
+Global atmospheric nitrous oxide (N_{2}O) mole fractions have increased from a pre-industrial value of ~270 nmol/mol to ~319 nmol/mol in 2005, a concerning trend given that N_{2}O is both a greenhouse gas and an ozone-depleting substance (ODS).
+Human activities account for over one-third of N_{2}O emissions (35% of total global N_{2}O emissions), with about 20% originating from agricultural sources such as fertilizer use, manure management, and aquaculture.
+An additional 12% of emissions arise from other anthropogenic activities including fossil fuel combustion, industrial processes, waste and wastewater treatment, and biomass burning.
+This article is intended to give a brief review of the history of anthropogenic N inputs, reported impacts of nitrogen inputs on selected terrestrial and aquatic ecosystems, and global players in N_{2}O emissions.